petrus-v/petrus-v.github.io/_posts/2016-06-29-life-personal-project.markdown

 are not define and hope that writing some blog post will help me to give guide lines and focus on that project ;)

-My current guides lines are very high level:
+Current guides lines are very high level:

 * This thing should fly which we are calling *quadcopter* in this post
 * Expected to fly indoor